danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 - A 6lowpan enabled CoAP server requires ~60KiB ROM and ~15KiB RAM
 - a file system adds ~15 KiB ROM and ~2 KiB RAM

-#### Constrained networking
+#### Networking

 RIOT should deliver communication robustness and interoperability.
-To this end, we use open networking standards over custom, more optimized protocols.
+We prefer open standards over proprietary solutions.

 The interfaces to network stacks (netdev, sock) are designed to be agnostic to the stack itself.
 The stacks themselves can therefore be interchanged freely.